Archive of the Indigenous Languages of Latin America

 The Archive of the Indigenous Languages of Latin America (AILLA) is a digital repository housed in LLILAS Benson Latin American Studies and Collections at the University of Texas at Austin.
 AILLA is a digital language archive dedicated to the digitization and preservation of primary data, such as field notes, texts, audio and video recordings, in or about Latin American indigenous languages.
 AILLA's holdings are available on the Internet and are open to the public wherever privacy and intellectual property concerns are met.
 AILLA has access portals in both English and Spanish; all metadata are available in both languages, as well as in indigenous languages where possible.

-Vanishing Voices
+Purpose

 In this global media age, more and more indigenous languages are being superseded by global languages such as Spanish, English, and Portuguese.
 Frequently, recordings made by researchers such as linguists, anthropologists, and ethnomusicologists, and by community members and speakers, are the only record of these languages.
 These recordings might be stored in university offices or in private homes where they are not accessible to others.
 AILLA provides a permanent home for these recordings in order to make them available to the speakers and to the rest of the world via the Internet.